mm765/decaf-jolt/README.md

 This behavior allows you to write, run, and debug your server-side JavaScript without restarting the server.

-As with StaticServer, there is a SjSFile class that allows you to route a verb directly to a single .sjs file.
+As with StaticServer, there is a SjsFile class that allows you to route a verb directly to a single .sjs file.